Saurab-gour/ASEProject/README.md

 In the login.java and Register.java , we need to update the IP address which has the apache server running.

 <a id="Run"></a>
-## Run or Demo of the movile application
+## Run or Demo of the mobile application

 Below is the initial page of the application: